thomastorfs/ecoimpact/docs/functional-analysis/1-features.md

 ```
 Feature: Add a physical product
-  As a consumer who wants to add a product with all relevant information
+    As a registered consumer
-  I want to add data about the product
+    I want to add data about a physical product
     So everyone else who uses the system can use this information as well

     # For anonymous users